damnlie/hypernode.github.io/_posts/2014-02-12-using-the-hypernode-application-node.md

 ### SSH

-* Use the SSH key manager at the [Byte Service Panel](https://service.byte.nl/sshkeymanager/) to manage your keys.
+* Use the [SSH key manager](https://service.byte.nl/sshkeymanager/) at the Byte Service Panel to manage your keys.
 * There is no password authentication.

-### MySQL

-MySQL is open at port `3306`.
-Use your credentials to connect.

 ## Access to logs